peter-g-wilson/yaesa/README.md

   - has the CPU core 0 main entry point that calls the WH1080 and F007T timer and PIO initialisations and also has the core 1 entry point to handle the BME280 connected by SPI, the DS18B20 one-wire protocol and the 2nd UART to output the data that's been received.
   - on core 0 the "main" loop does nothing.
 Its the timer callbacks that empty the PIO FIFOs and that "parse" the bit streams looking for recognisable messages, adding them to the message queues.
   - on core 1 the liesurely "main" loop periodically polls the meassage queues being populated by core 0 and formats them.
-  - core 1 also periodically polls the BME280 and DS18B20 sensors.
+  - core 1 also liesurely polls the BME280 and DS18B20 sensors.
   - core 1 sends all the decoded data out on the UART.
 * _**f007t_manchwithdelay.pio**_ in 9 instructions and
 * _**wh1080_pwmpulsebits.pio**_ in 16 instructions
   - have state machine programs feeding their FIFOs with data bits for the F007T and WH1080 decoders respectively.
   - they provide limited detection for valid data bits being received.
   - the FIFOs are configured as 32 bits wide and would block on messages that aren't multiples of 32 bits.
 However the RF AM receivers with automatic gain control generate noise pulses between "good" messages.
-These sperious bits push the real bits through the FIFOs fairly quickly.
+These spurious bits push the real bits through the FIFOs fairly quickly.
 * _**wh1080_decode_bits.c**_ and
 * _**f007t_decode_bits.c**_
   - repeating timer callbacks on core 0 empty the PIO FIFOs and stores the resulting bit stream to bit queues i.e. extending the queue depth from the FIFO limitation.